 Want to visit the world's largest collection of kaleidoscopes?
 Of course, you do!

-Stop by Nellie Bly Kaleidoscopes shop to view an impressive array of scopes.
-They're wood, metal, and glass.
+Nellie Bly Kaleidoscopes is worth visiting to view an impressive array of scopes.
+These works of art are made from wood, metal, and glass.

 Visitors are welcome to touch and peek, but families with very young children should be careful in this shop.
 Kaleidoscopes range in price from novelty to downright extravagant.